 Role Explosion

-Role-Based Access Control (RBAC) is a guiding model for many identity management deployments.
+Role-Based Access Control (RBAC) is an access control model used in many identity management deployments.
 The problem is that traditional static RBAC model does not scale.
-RBAC is fine for few tens of roles.
-But as the number of connected systems grow, the number of roles grows as well.
-Organization with thousand employees can easily end up with few of thousands of roles.
+RBAC is fine, for few tens of roles.
+As the number of connected systems grow, the number of roles grows as well.
+Organization with a thousand employees can easily end up with few of thousands of roles.
 The difficult problem of managing thousand employees will be transformed to even more difficult problem of managing few thousands of roles.

 -